realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - BOOP makes clear separation of concerns easy and understandable.
 - Each Role has a single responsibility, and only handles that responsibility, and delegates all other responsibilities to other Roles.
-- Each Role has a many methods to handle its responsibility, and return encapsulated intention-revealing data to other Roles.
+- Each Role has many methods to handle its responsibility, and return encapsulated intention-revealing data to other Roles.
 - No direct access to any other Role's data, all data is encapsulated and only accessed through methods.
 - All Role Info is returned as copies, never direct references.